"I get commissions for purchases made through links in this post."

 There are many professional players using Shakehand grip frequently in their career such as Ma Long, Fan Zhendong, Vladimir Samsonov and Timo Boll.

 The reverse shakehand grip is a penhold grip, which is not too much different from its counterpart but give the player an advantage on the forehand, thus enabling you to serve more effectively.
-However, this type has an inherent weakness on the backside, requiring the player a certain skilled set of footwork.
+However, this type has an inherent weakness on the backhand, requiring the player a certain skilled set of footwork.

 This grip is named penhold is because it resembles holding an actual pen and is a reasonably common grip.
 This method is previously the preferred and dominant technique in Asia.
 Besides, it is considered an elegant but powerfully effective way of controlling the ball.
 The exact style may vary from player to player due to the different hand positions and the advantages they hold, altogether utilize from holding your paddle as if you were holding a pen.
 Therefore, the most short-handed paddle is used for a penhold grip.
 In the next part, I will provide detailed information about how to hold a table tennis paddle in this style properly.